NickGrunert/master-thesis/modules/00_data.typ

       label: <fig:input:statistics>,
     )

-    The high peaks at very low building area, distribution of confidence ranging as low as 50% and buildings without overlapping building parts are attributable to incorrectly identified buildings.
+    The high peaks at very small building areas, the distribution of confidence values down to 50% and buildings without overlapping building parts are due to incorrectly identified buildings.
-    @fig:input:area_correlation shows the direct correlation between building area and algorithm's confidence, as well as building area and bounding box area.
+    @fig:input:area_correlation shows the direct correlation between building area and algorithm confidence, as well as building area and bounding box area.

     #subpar.grid(
       columns: 2,
       gutter: 0mm,